TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-max-quota-limit-exceeded-internal.md

 We have detected that the deployment for virtual machine **<!--$vmname-->Virtual machine<!--/$vmname-->** initiated at **<!--$StartTime-->StartTime<!--/$StartTime--> (UTC)** failed because of exceeding the virtual CPU quota limits on the subscription.
 <!--/issueDescription-->

 To deploy the desired VM, we need to increase the virtual CPU quota.
-If you agree to increasing the quota limits for this resource, please complete the following information and we will work to increase those limits.<br>
+If you agree to increasing the quota limits for the following subscription, please complete the following information and we will work to increase those limits.<br>

 | Item | Needed data |
 | --- | --- |